utropicmedia/.github/CONTRIBUTING.md

 Each repo should have at a minimum the following:

-1. [README.md](http://README.md) - Provides an overview of the project and basic usage this file should be brief and simple to read.
+1. README.md - Provides an overview of the project and basic usage this file should be brief and simple to read.
-2. [CHANGELOG.md](http://CHANGELOG.md) - log of releases and associated changes
+2. CHANGELOG.md - log of releases and associated changes
+3. INSTALL.md - Information on the instalation and requirements of project
-3. [README.assets/Home.md](http://README.assets/Home.md) - this markdown page contains more details that related to items in [README.md](http://README.md).
+4. docs/Home.md - this markdown page contains more details that related to items in README.md.
 Topics like all possible usage flags, data flow diagrams, testing approaches and other considerations.
-4. [README.assets/arch.drawio.svg](http://README.assets/arch.drawio.svg) - Dataflow diagram for the project.
+5. docs/arch.drawio.svg - Dataflow diagram for the project.
-5. Diagrams (Data Flow, Architecture, etc.) should be created and maintained with [draw.io](http://draw.io) (https://app.diagrams.net/)
+6. Diagrams (Data Flow, Architecture, etc.) should be created and maintained with [draw.io](http://draw.io) (https://app.diagrams.net/)